 View the April 28th memo for more information about RISD’s comprehensive pay equity review.

-Phase 2: Establishing a new salary grade system (in process)
+Phase 2: Establishing a new salary grade system and structure (Completed November 2023)

 FAQ